-- Group of diseases of nervous system with damage and destruction of myelin sheaths surrounding nerve fibers - Axons may be damaged as well - Mechanism of myelin damage may be different in various diseases - Impairs conduction of signals in affected nerves - Causes impairment in sensation, movement, cognition, or other functions - Most common demyelinating disease is multiple sclerosis - Other examples include central pontine myelinolysis, progressive multifocal leukoencephalopathy, and subacute combined degeneration of spinal cord - Demyelination: loss of myelin with preservation of the axons or fiber tracts - Central demyelination occurs within central nervous system (e.g., multiple sclerosis) - Peripheral demyelination affects peripheral nervous system (e.g., Guillain-Barre syndrome) - Other causes: - o Genetic - Autoimmune reaction - Immunological disorders - Nutritional or metabolic disorder - Toxins (including some used in therapy such as anti-mitotic agents and radiotherapy) - Unknown
+- Group of diseases of nervous system with damage and destruction of myelin sheaths surrounding nerve fibers - Axons may be damaged as well - Mechanism of myelin damage may be different in various diseases - Impairs conduction of signals in affected nerves - Causes impairment in sensation, movement, cognition, or other functions - Most common demyelinating disease is multiple sclerosis - Other examples include central pontine myelinolysis, progressive multifocal leukoencephalopathy, and subacute combined degeneration of spinal cord - Demyelination: loss of myelin with preservation of the axons or fiber tracts - Central demyelination occurs within central nervous system (e.g., multiple sclerosis) - Peripheral demyelination affects peripheral nervous system (e.g., Guillain-Barre syndrome) - Other causes: - o Genetic - Autoimmune reaction - Immunological disorders - Nutritional or metabolic disorder - Toxins (including some used in therapy such as anti-mitotic agents and radiotherapy) - o Unknown

-- Included: - Terms for peripheral and central demyelinating diseases (e.g., PT Multiple sclerosis, PT Guillain-Barre syndrome, and PT MELAS syndrome) - Terms containing the root "demyel" (e.g., PT Demyelinating polyneuropathy and PT Chronic inflammatory demyelinating polyradiculoneuropathy) - Terms for cranial nerve disorders specific to demyelinating disorders (e.g., PT Optic neuritis)
+- Included: - Terms for peripheral and central demyelinating diseases - Terms containing the root "demyel" - Terms for cranial nerve disorders specific to demyelinating disorders - Terms for encephalomyelitis and leukoencephalopathies related to demyelination

-- Terms for encephalomyelitis and leukoencephalopathies related to demyelination (e.g., PT Acute haemorrhagic leukoencephalitis and PT Progressive multifocal leukoencephalopathy) - Terms for very specific signs or symptoms that are not included in SMQ Peripheral neuropathy or SMQ Guillain-Barre syndrome are included in broad terms (see NOTE below) (e.g., PT Lhermitte's sign and PT Saccadic eye movement) - PT Trigeminal neuralgia is included in broad terms due to possible association with multiple sclerosis or other demyelinating conditions - Terms representing a disability scale which is highly specific for MS (e.g., PT Expanded disability status scale score increased)

-- Congenital terms - Terms for dysmyelinating diseases - Terms for causes of demyelination (e.g., PT Alcoholism, PT Vitamin B12 deficiency) - Terms for signs and symptoms that are already included in SMQ Peripheral neuropathy or SMQ Guillain-Barre syndrome (e.g., PT Paraesthesia, PT Areflexia, PT Muscular weakness) - Terms for signs and symptoms that are very non-specific or represent advanced demyelination (e.g., PT Dizziness, PT Fatigue, PT Anal incontinence and PT Muscle spasticity) - Investigational test terms, in general, are excluded with the exception of very specific diagnostic and prognostic concepts (e.g., PT Expanded disability status scale score increased) - Terms for non-specific neuropathies and cranial nerve disorders - HIV terms - The following PTs: PT Polyneuropathy in malignant disease, PT Plasma cell myeloma, PT POEMS syndrome, PT Lyme disease, PT Waldenstrom's macroglobulinaemia, and PT Optic neuritis meningococcal
+- Terms for very specific signs or symptoms that are not included in Peripheral neuropathy (SMQ) or Guillain-Barre syndrome (SMQ) are included in broad terms (see NOTE below) - PT Trigeminal neuralgia is included in broad terms due to possible association with multiple sclerosis or other demyelinating conditions - Terms representing a disability scale which is highly specific for MS - Excluded: - Congenital terms - Terms for dysmyelinating diseases - Terms for causes of demyelination such as alcoholism and Vitamin B12 deficiency - Terms for signs and symptoms that are already included in Peripheral neuropathy (SMQ) or Guillain-Barre syndrome (SMQ) - Terms for signs and symptoms that are very non-specific or represent advanced demyelination including dizziness, fatigue, anal incontinence and muscle spasticity - Investigational test terms, in general, are excluded with the exception of very specific diagnostic and prognostic concepts - Terms for non-specific neuropathies and cranial nerve disorders - HIV terms

-NOTE: If searching for a de novo signal of demyelination, it is recommended to use the narrow and broad terms in this SMQ and also SMQ Peripheral neuropathy and SMQ Guillain-Barre syndrome.
-Broad terms for signs and symptoms of demyelinating diseases were excluded because they are in SMQ Peripheral neuropathy and SMQ Guillain-Barre syndrome.
+NOTE: If searching for a de novo signal of demyelination, it is recommended to use the narrow and broad terms in this SMQ and also Peripheral neuropathy (SMQ) and Guillain-Barre syndrome (SMQ).
+Broad terms for signs and symptoms of demyelinating diseases were excluded because they are in Peripheral neuropathy (SMQ) and Guillain-Barre syndrome (SMQ).
 Some broad terms were also excluded as being too non-specific, related to advanced demyelination, or because of poor performance in SMQ testing.
 These excluded terms (see Tables 1 and 2 in the original CIOMS WG documentation) may be included in a search at the user's discretion.